Hypolimnas bolina: Male

 Males are monomorphic.
 The dorsal wing surface is jet black but features three prominent spots, two on the forewing and one on the hindwing.
 To a human observer these appear as white spots fringed with blue-violet.
 They actually consist of a white center overlain by bright ultraviolet iridescence, a colour generated by nanostructures on the wing scale surface.
 Numerous smaller white spots fringe the fore- and hindwings.
 The ventral surface lacks any ultraviolet iridescence and consists essentially of banded white markings set against a brownish background.
+These males exhibit lower body mass per unit wing area, implying lower wing loading, more elongate wings, resulting in a higher aspect ratio, which are also the characteristics used to differ them by their conspecific females.
+They bear striking resemblance to Hypolimnas alimena in terms of flight musculature (thoracic mass).

 Female

-Females are owing to the presence of both genetic polymorphism and phenotypic plasticity.
-Polymorphism is expressed primarily on the dorsal surface, with morphs varying in the presence of white, orange and blue markings.
+Females are hugely variable due to the presence of both genetic polymorphism and phenotypic plasticity.
+Polymorphism is expressed primarily on the dorsal surface, with morphs varying in the presence of white, orange, and blue markings.
 One genetic morph, named euploeoides by Clarke & Sheppard (1975), is thought to present a mimic of one or several members of the genus Euploea.
 The female ventral wing surfaces are similar to those of the male.
 Phenotypic plasticity is such that individuals are generally darker if they develop under cooler temperatures.